 Additionally, one project will be presented to the RPRI education committee as an opportunity for residents to collaborate with an attending in support of the educational mission of RPRI.

 About Radiology Partners Research Institute

 Radiology Partners Research Institute (RPRI) is a research affiliation between Radiology Partners and leading academic medical institutions with a mission to facilitate and support research and programs that advance the specialty of radiology and focus on ways that radiologists can use medical imaging to enhance value for patients, providers, hospitals and payers.
 Through its affiliation with a leading radiology practice, RPRI seeks to enable and accelerate the implementation of academic and research insights into clinical practice at scale.
 Current RPRI partners include Baylor College of Medicine, the University of Chicago Medicine and Cincinnati Children’s Hospital Medical Center and Duke University School of Medicine, and University of South Florida, in Tampa.

 About Radiology Partners

-Radiology Partners is the largest physician-led and physician-owned radiology practice in the U.S., serving more than 1,000 hospitals and other healthcare facilities across the nation.
+Radiology Partners is a leading physician-led and physician-owned radiology practice in the U.S., serving more than 1,000 hospitals and other healthcare facilities across the nation.
 As a physician-led practice, our mission is to transform radiology by innovating across clinical value, service and economics, while elevating the role of radiology and radiologists in healthcare.
 Using a proven healthcare services model, Radiology Partners provides consistent, high quality care to patients, while delivering enhanced value to the hospitals, clinics, imaging centers and referring physicians we serve.
 Learn more at radpartners.com.